 Knowing the standard file format in the industry is PDF, HP based its original solution on open source software.
 But it quickly outgrew this as new customer requirements were identified, for example to extract metadata or add a barcode; HP needed a more reliable, fully featured solution from a dependable source to manipulate PDFs.
-Initially they used Adobe® PDF Library.
-It was satisfactory at first, but they found that it didn’t meet their needs.
+They tried a proprietary solution, which was satisfactory at first, but they found that it didn’t meet their growing needs.

 Not all PDFs are equal